ntk148v/til/kubernetes/README.md

 ![](https://wangwei1237.github.io/Kubernetes-in-Action-Second-Edition/images/4.2.png)

+- Kubernetes **objects** are persistent entities in the Kubernetes system.
+  - Objects are used to represent the state of your cluster
+  - Object is a "record of intent" - once you create the object, the Kubernetes system will constantly work to ensure that object exists.
-- An **object** can therefore be exposed through more than one resources.
+  - An object can therefore be exposed through more than one resources.
   - Objects are represented in structured text form (JSON/YAML).
+  - Almost every Kubernetes object includes two nested object fields that govern the object's configuration: the object `spec` and the object `status`.

 ![](https://wangwei1237.github.io/Kubernetes-in-Action-Second-Edition/images/4.3.png)